 When you are driving you are being bombarded with tons of information and whether you realize it or not you are making hundreds of decisions every minute.
 Even one factor can cause an accident.
-However, in most cases, more than one factor combines to the point where an accident becomes unavoidable.
+However, if there are numerous factors, the level of damage is even worse.

 Tractor-trailers are not as maneuverable as other vehicles and therefore whenever there are changing or irregular traffic patterns it can be difficult for a commercial driver to quickly adjust.

-Mechanical issues with trucks are presupposed to be avoided thru regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
+Mechanical issues with trucks are presupposed to be avoided through regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
 Problems with a truck considerably boom the probabilities of a lack of vehicle management.

 Weather can change in an instant and be unpredictable.
 When weather changes or there are poor weather conditions, the likelihood that there is going to be an accident increase.

 Truck drivers are notoriously overworked and under-rested.
 While there have been several laws passed that have been aimed at addressing tired drivers, some drivers do not follow these laws and regulations and drive well beyond the timeframe deemed safe.

-A commercial driver who drinks alcohol before getting behind the wheel or who takes illegal drugs or certain prescription drugs before driving greatly increases the odds of an accident.
-Intoxicating substances can impair decision-making and cause other effects making an accident more likely.
+For any commercial driver who drinks alcohol , illegal drugs or certain prescription drugs before driving greatly increases the odds of an accident.

 Types of Commercial Vehicles